Trump rally called ‘dangerous move’ in age of coronavirus

+Trump will head to Tulsa, Oklahoma — a state that has seen relatively few COVID-19 cases.
+Yet the Tulsa City-County Health Department’s director told the Tulsa World over the weekend that he wished the Trump campaign would move the date back because of a “significant increase in our case trends.”

+“I’m concerned about our ability to protect anyone who attends a large, indoor event, and I’m also concerned about our ability to ensure the president stays safe as well,” Dr. Bruce Dart told the newspaper.

-But health experts question the decision, citing the danger of infection spreading among the crowd and sparking outbreaks when people return to their homes.
-The Trump campaign itself acknowledges the risk in a waiver attendees must agree to absolving them of any responsibility should people get sick.
+Other health experts also cite the danger of infection spreading among the crowd and sparking outbreaks when people return to their homes.
+The Trump campaign itself acknowledges the risk in a waiver attendees must agree to absolve them of any responsibility should people get sick.

 WHAT MAKES THE RALLY HIGH RISK?